Naples Ph.D. in Economics

 analytical skills and international exposure.
 Up to 6 applicants will be

-admitted, of which at least 4 will receive financial support.
+admitted, of which at least 5 will receive financial support (2 of which reserved for non-italian students).

 The first 2 years are devoted to course work, and the last 2 to dissertation work.
 Each course is followed by an exam, and good performance in each year’s exams is a pre-requisite for admission to the subsequent year.
 The program is structured as follows: